 Our Student Advisers can help with enrolment enquiries, degree planning, transfer of credit from other tertiary institutions, postgraduate enrolment and any other issues that may arise relating to your studies.

-- Current students should initially enquire at the Ground Floor counter of Rutherford House, or at Room 118 on Level 1 of the Easterfield Building in Kelburn, or alternatively contact us.
+- Current students should initially enquire at the Ground Floor counter of Rutherford House, or at Room 209 on Level 2 of the Murphy Building in Kelburn, or alternatively contact us.

 - Prospective students to Victoria University should contact Student Recruitment and Course Advice for general information.